dao-v/Predicting_High_Customer_Users/README.md

 - takehome_users.csv
 - takehome_user_engagement.csv

 These must be in the same folder as this script to run correctly.
-Else, change the filepath in the next cell to direct to these files.
+Else, change the filepaths to direct to these files.